GuyHev/PlatformerGame/README.md

 2. Open the project with Godot and run

 NOTE: When running locally, leaderboard won't work because API key isn't included, but this not affectes gameplay.
+      Dreamlo uses HTTP and not HTTPS like Talo

 ## 🧑‍💻 About Me